Harris Theater’s Mission

 The Joan W. and Irving B. Harris Theater for Music and Dance is Chicago’s primary residence for music and dance, connecting diverse audiences with outstanding artists from across the city, the nation, and the world.

-Opened in November 2003 in Chicago’s Millennium Park, the 1,499-seat state-of-the-art theater was the first multi-use performance venue built in downtown Chicago since 1929, and fulfilled the city’s need for a shared home for mid-size performing arts organizations.
-Today, the Harris features the most diverse offerings of any venue in Chicago, and has earned national recognition as a distinctive model for artistic quality, collaboration, and making the performing arts relevant and accessible to the widest possible audience.
+Opened in November 2003 in Millennium Park, the Theater was the first multi-use performance venue built in downtown Chicago since 1929, and fulfilled the city’s need for a shared home for mid-size performing arts organizations.
+Today, the Harris features the most diverse arts and culture offerings of any venue in the city, and is a distinctive model for artistic quality, collaboration, and making the performing arts relevant and accessible to the widest possible audience.